 Notes:

 Narrow broken arrows refer to TAN; narrow continuous arrows refer to organic N; m refers to mass from which emissions may occur.
 The horizontal arrows denote the process of immobilisation in systems with bedding occurring during housing, and the process of mineralisation during storage.
-Broad hatched arrows denote emissions assigned to manure management (Eapplic, NH3 emissions during and after application; Ehous, NH3 emissions from livestock housing; Estorage, NH3, N2O, NO and di-nitrogen (N2) emissions from storage; Eyard, NH3 emissions from yards).
+Broad hatched arrows denote emissions assigned to manure management (Ehous, NH3 emissions from livestock housing; Eyard, NH3 emissions from yards; Estorage, NH3, N2O, NO and di-nitrogen (N2) emissions from storage; Eapplic, NH3 emissions during and after application.
 Broad open arrows indicate emissions from soils (Egraz, NH3, N2O, NO and N2 emissions during and after grazing; Ereturned, N2O, NO and N2 emissions from soil resulting from manure input).
 See subsection 3.4 of the present chapter for key to variable names.

 Transition between the two forms is possible, as shown in Figure 2.3.
 The gaseous losses occur solely from the TAN fraction.
 This means that in order to estimate emissions of NH3 accurately it is necessary to follow the fate of the two fractions of N separately.